ospfranco/ospfranco.github.io/_posts/2021-05-10-how-to-trigger-a-github-actions-workflow-from-another-workflow.md

   # Dependency to a forking workflow
   workflow_run:
     workflows: ["Fork production builds"]
+    type:
+      - complete
 ```
+> The 'complete' type is just so that this workflow triggers after the previous one has been completed.

 That's it, now when you trigger the "Fork production builds" (from the github UI), the child (or children) process will run.